MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs.md

 Learn how to estimate how many parallel jobs you need and buy more parallel jobs for your organization.

 > [!NOTE]
-> We have temporarily disabled the free grant of parallel jobs for public and private projects in new organizations.
+> We have temporarily disabled the free grant of parallel jobs for public projects and for certain private projects in new organizations.
 However, you can request this grant by sending an email to azpipelines-freetier@microsoft.com.
 Existing organizations and projects are not affected.

 ## What is a parallel job?